Bengee07/Module-2.1/lesson.md

 By adding a public cloud provider to your existing on-premises infrastructure, you can expand your cloud computing capacity without increasing your data center expenses.

+### Class Activity

+Learners have briefs understanding of what Traditiona, and Hybrid Computing are.
+Before continue, lets answers this question

+1. What is Hybrid Computing
+2. What is benefit of Hybrid computing
+3. Do you have any experience in Traditional or Hybrid computing?
+4. Do you know what company have well implementation of Hybrid computing?

 ## Part 6 - Activity - Traditional Computing vs Cloud Computing - Hybrid Cloud

 Prepare presentation with your own group about which method that will you use to handle these case